Base unit of measurement: Natural units

 A set of base dimensions of quantity is a minimal set of units such that every physical quantity can be expressed in terms of this set.
 The traditional base dimensions are mass, length, time, charge, and temperature, but in principle, other base quantities could be used.
 Electric current could be used instead of charge or speed could be used instead of length.
 Some physicists have not recognized temperature as a base dimension since it simply expresses the energy per particle per degree of freedom which can be expressed in terms of energy (or mass, length, and time).
-In addition, some physicists recognize electric charge as a separate base dimension, even if it has been expressed in terms of mass, length, and time in unit systems such as the electrostatic centimetre–gram–second system of units.
-There are also physicists who have cast doubt on the very existence of incompatible base quantities.
+Duff argues that only dimensionless values have physical meaning and all dimensional units are human constructs.

 There are other relationships between physical quantities that can be expressed by means of fundamental constants, and to some extent it is an arbitrary decision whether to retain the fundamental constant as a quantity with dimensions or simply to define it as unity or a fixed dimensionless number, and reduce the number of explicit base quantities by one.
 The ontological issue is whether these fundamental constants really exist as dimensional or dimensionless quantities.
 This is equivalent to treating length as the same as time or understanding electric charge as a combination of quantities of mass, length, and time which may seem less natural than thinking of temperature as measuring the same material as energy (which is expressible in terms of mass, length, and time).

 For instance, time and distance are related to each other by the speed of light, c, which is a fundamental constant.
 It is possible to use this relationship to eliminate either the base unit of time or that of distance.
 Similar considerations apply to the Planck constant, h, which relates energy (with dimension expressible in terms of mass, length and time) to frequency (with dimension expressible in terms of time).
 In theoretical physics it is customary to use such units (natural units) in which c = 1 and ħ = 1.
 A similar choice can be applied to the vacuum permittivity, ε0.